leukemia-kispi/HiChIP-Analysis/HiChIP.md

 ## Generation of genome file

-A genome file is needed for downstream steps.
-It is a tab delimited file with chromosome names and their respective sizes.
-Follow these steps to generate it:
+First o generate a genome file.
+It is a tab delimited file with chromosome names and their respective sizes needed for downstream steps:

 Generate an index file for your reference, a reference file with only the main chromosomes should be used (e.g. without alternative or unplaced chromosomes).
 For the analsysis of TCF3::HLF HiChIP the reference genome GCA_000001405.15_GRCh38_no_alt_analysis_set.fna was downloaded from https://ftp.ncbi.nlm.nih.gov/genomes/all/GCA/000/001/405/GCA_000001405.15_GRCh38/seqs_for_alignment_pipelines.ucsc_ids/